 - Care for patients with a wide range of eye conditions and see new research in action

-- Path to leadership positions in both clinical and research areas
+- Have a path to leadership and professional positions in both clinical and research areas

 - Competitive salaries